 Step 1: Type your data in (as in step 1 above).

 Step 2: Add a second column containing cubes of your x-values.
 For this example, cube each of the x-values in column “B”.
-Note: If you had a second order polynomial, you would cube the values.

 Step 2: Click the “Data” tab and then click “Data Analysis.”